-Fortunately, if you’re already collecting points in transferable currencies like Amex Membership Rewards, Chase Ultimate Rewards, and Citi ThankYou Points, transferring points to make that booking should be no problem… except that, depending on the program, it can sometimes take hours or even days for those transfers to clear.
+Fortunately, if you’re already collecting points in transferable currencies like Amex Membership Rewards, Chase Ultimate Rewards, Capital One Miles, and Citi ThankYou Points, transferring points to make that booking should be no problem… except that, depending on the program, it can sometimes take hours or even days for those transfers to clear.

 This is when airlines that offer the option to place an award ticket on hold can really come in handy.
 There aren’t many airlines that allow award holds, and the policies for those that do can vary quite a bit.
 This post discusses each airline that allows you to place an award on hold and their policies.

 Table of Contents

 An award hold is a temporary, courtesy hold placed on an award ticket for a set amount of time so that no one else can book it.

 Why Should You Put a Ticket on Hold?

 You may be wondering, why is it necessary to put an award ticket on hold in the first place?
 If the ticket is available, then you can just go ahead and book it, right?
 Not necessarily.